 Other signs and symptoms can include difficulty swallowing, coughing, wheezing, nausea, vomiting, and chest pain — especially while lying down at night.

-Note: Acid reflux is a common cause of chronic cough during pregnancy without noticeable heartburn.
-It is advised if pregnant frequently cough at night or have a cough with no other symptoms of a cold, to call their HCP for an assessment and inquire about acid reflux as a possible cause.
+Note: Acid reflux is a common cause of chronic cough during pregnancy, without noticeable heartburn.
+It is advised if pregnant women frequently cough at night, or have a cough with no other symptoms of a cold, to call their HCP for an assessment and inquire about acid reflux as a possible cause.

 Heartburn and reflux are documented to occur in 50% to 90% of all pregnancies with varying degrees of severity throughout all trimesters.

 The upper gastrointestinal (GI) tract is greatly affected during pregnancy.
 It is currently believed (but debated) that progesterone inhibits the ability of the stomach and intestines to contract; therefore they “move” slower, and food remains in the GI tract longer.